reactivesw/DevProc/backend/event/design.md

 ![Image](./producer.png)

 # 4. Event Consumer
-Event consumer contains two part: `event reader`, `event processor`
+Event consumer contains two part: `reader`, `processor`, `manager`
-## 4.1 Event reader
+## 4.1 Reader
 Event Reader read events from broker, and call the processor.
-## 4.2 Event processor
+## 4.2 Processor
-All Processor have the same entrance, and handle the event.
+All Processor have the same entrance, and handle the event. and event.
+## 4.3 Manager
+Manager is the control center of consumer, it call reader to fetch events from broker, and then call the processor.
-## 4.3 How to start
+## 4.4 How to start
 The consumer will start when the service start.
-## 4.4 Work flow
+## 4.5 Work flow
-- Event reader, fetch events from broker.
+- Event reader fetch events from broker.
 - Call processor to process the events.
 ![Image](./consumer.png)